victordomingos/victordomingos.com/src/content/pages/etcetera/redes_sociais.md

-Title: About
+Title: Redes Sociais
-Slug: about
+Slug: redes_sociais
-Lang: en
+Lang: pt

 The No Title<sup>®</sup> Tech Blog is a place for experimentation.
 I started it as a small personal challenge, just to see if I could implement a Python-based workflow for easy web publishing, without the need for any special local or remote hardware requirements.